-- 1. Diamond drilling, comprising 15,000 metres NQ-NQ2 diamond drilling, plus gold and multi-element assays on Kairamaat 2-3 permits (both resource definition and new target definition drilling) commencing early in 2019 winter (January 2019), subject to final permit approvals. - 2.
+- 1. Completion of the 40 hole, 15,000 metre diamond drilling program within the Kairamaat 2-3 permit area by the end of the winter drill season in mid-April, 2019.
+Assay for gold and multi-element analyses including cobalt to be completed on mineralized drill core, with all assays expected to be delivered by the end of June, 2019. - 2.
 Metallurgical testwork for cobalt and gold to continue with liberation studies and QEMSCAN work to investigate the relationships of the cobalt minerals (cobaltite, linnaeite and cobalt pentlandite) to the gold, sulphide and silicate minerals.
-These studies are being conducted with the Geological Survey of Finland (GTK) and the Camborne School of Mines (University of Exeter). - 3.
-Ground, fixed loop TEM, measured both on surface lines and down-hole to determine extensions of known mineralization and test for blind targets.
+These studies are being conducted with the Geological Survey of Finland (GTK) and the Camborne School of Mines (University of Exeter).
+A significant grant to assist in the metallurgical studies, especially on the cobalt minerals has been received as part of the BATCircle consortium. - 3.
+Ground, fixed loop TEM, measured both on surface lines and down-hole to determine extensions of known mineralization and test for blind targets will continue.
+Mise-á-la-masse determinations of conductive, gold-bearing intersections to deduce surface and cross-hole continuity of mineralized packages remain underway at the time of writing.
+A larger TEM and ground gravity program across the larger project is planned for the summer period to target blind mineralization, followed by diamond drilling in summer-permitted areas to test for extensions of the known mineralized area.